AstroBookings/0_api_system/.ai/6-services.procedure.md

 7. Write unit tests for the service

-- Declare constants for input and mock data
-- Declare and configure mock functions and objects (repository, etc.)
+- Use a main `describe` block for the service with 'new Service()'
 - Use a `describe` block for each public methods '.method(param)'
 - Use an `it` block for each test case with 'should have behavior'
+- Use `beforeEach` to setup the module and dependencies
+- Name variables with `input`, `mock`, `actual`, and `expected` prefixes to improve readability
 - Comment with `// Arrange`, `// Act`, `// Assert` to clarify the code
-- Name variables with `input`, `mock`, `actual`, and `expected` prefixes to improve readability
-- Use `beforeEach` to setup the module and dependencies
+- Declare constants for input and mock data.
+- Declare and configure mock functions and objects (repository, etc.)